cjstehno/effigy/effigy-guide/Entities.md

 with the property.
 By default, if this annotation is not used, the property name will be converted from camel-case to underscore-case (e.g. firstName becomes first_name).

+The `@Column` annotation also provides an optional `type` property which allows the SQL type of the column to be explicitly specified as one of the
+`java.sql.Types` value constants.
+If no value is provided, the default set of simple Java-to-SQL type mappings will be used.

 ## @Id

 The `@Id` annotation is applied to an entity property that is to be defined as the unique identifier for an instance of the entity.
 While an id is not